 Broker-dealers frequently borrow securities through an intermediary (the "Agent Lender") that acts as agent on behalf of one or more lenders (the "Principals").
-Although brokerdealers may pre-approve the Principals on whose behalf the Agent Lender may lend securities to them, under long-standing securities industry practices for these transactions broker-dealers historically obtained little or no information from the Agent Lender regarding the specific Principal(s) involved in each transaction.
+Although broker-dealers may pre-approve the Principals on whose behalf the Agent Lender may lend securities to them, under long-standing securities industry practices for these transactions broker-dealers historically have obtained little or no information from the Agent Lender regarding the specific Principal(s) involved in each transaction.
 Accordingly, broker-dealers would record such transactions on their books and records only on an aggregate basis (i.e., reflecting the Agent Lender as the counterparty), and were unable to determine their credit exposures to individual Principals.

-The Commission staff expressed concerns regarding transparency and disclosure under these traditional agency lending arrangements.
+The Commission staff has raisedexpressed concerns regarding transparency and disclosure under these traditional agency lending arrangements.
 We understand the Commission staff has determined that for purposes of the Commission's financial responsibility rules, particularly the net capital rule (Rule 15c3-1) and related interpretations, SEC-registered broker-dealers engaged in agency securities lending transactions generally should (i) maintain books and records of their loan activity with each Principal, (ii) monitor credit exposure to each Principal, and (iii) calculate regulatory capital exposure as to each Principal.

 In order to address the Commission's concerns, industry representatives began meeting in January 2003 with representatives of the Commission, the New York Stock Exchange, Inc. ("NYSE"), the National Association of Securities Dealers, Inc. ("NASD"), and the Federal Reserve Bank of New York.
-These discussions led to the formation, in January 2004, of an Agency Lending Disclosure Taskforce (the "Taskforce"), which consisted of representatives of SIFMA and its predecessors as well as the Risk Management Association's Committee on Securities Lending, The Depository Trust & Clearing Corporation ("DTCC"), and technology vendors that support securities lending.2 The Taskforce worked to develop a consensus among regulatory and industry representatives regarding a uniform set of processes and procedures, and related infrastructure, that would permit disclosure by Agent Lenders of data regarding the Principals involved in each securities lending transaction.3
+These discussions led to the formation, in January 2004, of an Agency Lending Disclosure Taskforce (the "Taskforce"), which consistsconsisted of representatives of the Associations SIFMA and its predecessors as well as the Risk Management Association's Committee on Securities Lending, The Depository Trust & Clearing

+Corporation ("DTCC"), and technology vendors that support securities lending.
+32 The Taskforce has been workingworked to develop a consensus among regulatory and industry representatives regarding a uniform set of processes and procedures, and related infrastructure, that willwould permit disclosure by Agent Lenders of data regarding the Principals involved in each securities lending transaction.
+42

-The work of the Taskforce and its consultations with regulators resulted in an agreed set of procedures and requirements (the "Procedures"), outlined in Part II below, that broker-dealers would follow for purposes of their agency securities lending transactions.
-As
+The work of the Taskforce and its consultations with regulators have resulted in an agreed set of procedures and requirements (the "Procedures"), outlined in Part II below, that broker-dealers would follow for purposes of their agency securities lending transactions.
+As noted above, the purpose of this letter is to confirm our understanding that compliance by SEC-registered broker-dealers with these Procedures will be deemed adequate for purposes of the Commission rules discussed in Part III below.